Part 2 of 3: Cementitious fireproofing materials

 Another common practice is to inject aluminum sulfate (alum) into the mixed material between the mixer and the sprayer to decrease the material set time and reduce the dried density.

-Best Practices for the Application Process
+Best practices for the application process

 Faster application and a lower density/better coverage rate ultimately lead to a more economical installation when it comes to spray-applied fireproofing materials.
 When all these factors are known, the dry density can be calculated from the wet as installed density.
 Cementitious fireproofing manufacturers can supply wet-to-dry density tables for reference.